-GASANQP [CID 3041] Configuration Sequence Number element
+GAS CID 3041, 3110] CAG Number Element

-The element ID for this element is set to the value specified in Table 8-54.
+The Element ID for this element is 1-octet field whose value is set to the value specified in Table 8-54.

-The Length of the element is 1-octet whose value is equal to 2 [CID ].
+The Length is 1-octet field whose value is equal to 2 [CID 2297 ].

-The ANQP configuration sequence number is 1-octet and indicates the current version number that represents a change to the ANQP configuration set[CID 1036].
-The ANQP configuration sequence number changes when the ANQP Configuration set element changes or any value of the ANQP configuration set represented ANQP information changes.
+The [CID 2931, 3109,3111, 3112] CAG version is a 1-octet field whose value is an unsigned positive integer that indicates the version of the CAG stored within the ANQP server .
+Changes with respect to a prior value in this sub-field indicate a change to the CAG[CID 2818].
+The CAG version is incremented (modulo 256) every time when the InfoIDs of the ANQP-elements within the CAG change or any value of the ANQP-element attributes within the CAG change.
+An example of such change is a change in the Neighbour Report [CID 3288].
+GAG version number is always positive, therefore a value of zero in this field will be neglected by the receiving STA.[CID 3292]

-The Scope is a 1-octet field that indicates the valid scope of the ANQP configuration sequence number represented ANQP information.
-A field value of 0 indicates the ANQP configuration sequence number represented ANQP information only valid in the BSSID, a field value of 1 indicates the ANQP configuration sequence number represented ANQP information valid in HESSID, and a field value of 2 indicates the ANQP configuration sequence number represented ANQP information valid in SSID.
-Field value of 3-255 are reserved.
+[CID 2300, 2999, 3290] The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG version.
+A field value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HSSID value), and a field value of 2 indicates that the CAG isvalid for the ESS (union of BSSs with the same SSID.)
+Field values of 3-255 are reserved.

 Access Network Query Protocol (ANQP) elements